-I’m Ed Smith, a Sacramento mesothelioma attorney.
-I have years of experience helping families who have suffered with pleural mesothelioma, a rare type of cancer that is often caused by asbestos exposure.
 Did you know that there are more asbestos-related deaths in California than in any other state?
-The Mesothelioma Center emphasizes just how big a problem asbestos is for the residents of Sacramento, many cancer diagnoses and deaths connected to asbestos could have been prevented.
+The Mesothelioma Center emphasizes just how big problem asbestos is for the residents of Sacramento, many cancer diagnoses and deaths connected to asbestos could have been prevented.

 No one should have to endure the losses associated with a cancer diagnosis.
 You may be eligible to file a personal injury lawsuit in order to seek financial compensation.
-Yet first it is important to understand some key facts about pleural mesothelioma, including the causes for this severe form of cancer.What is Pleural Mesothelioma?
+Yet first, it is important to understand some key facts about pleural mesothelioma, including the causes of this severe form of cancer.What is Pleural Mesothelioma?

 Pleural mesothelioma is a form of cancer that is deadly.
 It is important to understand how this type of cancer affects the body.
 According to the Pleural Mesothelioma Center, this rare and aggressive type of cancer “develops inside the thin layer of tissue surrounding the lungs known as the pleura.”

 Although pleural mesothelioma is a rare (and infrequently occurring) form of cancer.
-Many pleural mesothelioma cases could have been prevented by limiting exposure to asbestos, I will advocate for your right to compensation for this avoidable cancer diagnosis.What Causes Pleural Mesothelioma in Sacramento, California?
+Many pleural mesothelioma cases could have been prevented by limiting exposure to asbestos, I will advocate for your right to compensation for this avoidable cancer diagnosis.What Causes Pleural Mesothelioma?

 According to a Pleural Mesothelioma Guide from The Mesothelioma Center, pleural mesothelioma is most often caused by exposure to asbestos.
 As the guide explains, when a person inhales asbestos fibers, those fibers can travel down to the lungs.
 The fibers “can become lodged in the lining around the lungs.”
 Over time, those asbestos fibers begin to accumulate, and they gradually cause “cellular and genetic damage,” which can result in this form of malignant mesothelioma.Who is at Risk for Pleural Mesothelioma?